 Healing from oppression is a process of exposure and integration.
 And in the beginning of the healing process there is a psychological phenomenon known as identification with the oppressor.
 Recent events make me wonder if this might explain some of what is happening in MIDWIFERY: if the example set by the oppressor, who in the case of maternal child health care is the medical industrial complex, may have become the aspiration of those it has oppressed.
 The oppressive, patriarchal monopoly of the medical, insurance, and pharmaceutical companies, clearly holds the power and wealth over birth, while the oppressed individuals — women and midwives deprived of rightful dominion over their biology — may tend to aspire to become more like the oppressor himself.

-Overlaying the known model of recovery onto the traumatic life event birth has become inside the century-old patriarchal medical model, it is easy to imagine how oppressed women and midwives could aspire to become more like the patriarchal authority figures, organizations and institutes currently dominating and controlling birth.
+Overlaying the known model of recovery onto the traumatic life event birth has become, it is easy to imagine how oppressed women and midwives could aspire to become more like the patriarchal authority figures, organizations and institutes currently dominating and controlling birth.

 As a result of this psychological process, the oppressed individual more and more subconsciously attempts to identify herself with the traits of the oppressor.
 In this move, the oppressed individual becomes unable to clearly be objective about her oppressor because she has embraced in herself those very same traits.
 In Pedagogy of the Oppressed (1970), Paulo Freire, points out the oppressors–oppressed distinction and differentiates between the positions in an unjust society.
 He goes on to suggest that, “almost always, during the initial stage of the struggle, the oppressed, instead of striving for liberation, tend themselves to become oppressors, or sub-oppressors.”
 He writes: